Birmingham has already hosted a number of huge names in 2022.

-The 37-date tour, which includes two nights at Wembley Stadium, will arrive at Utilita Arena Birmingham for one night on Saturday, December 3.
+The 37-date tour, which includes two nights at Wembley Stadium, will arrive at Utilita Arena Birmingham for two nights on Saturday and Sunday, December 3 & 4.

 A tour that fans simply can’t miss, tickets for The Wildest Dreams Tour are on sale now.
 Book yours by clicking here.

 One of the UK’s most popular groups, The Cure, are coming to Birmingham later this year.

 The band’s debut album was Three Imaginary Boys (1979) and this, along with several early singles, placed the band in the post-punk and new wave movements that had sprung up in the United Kingdom.

 Robert Smith and co perform at the Utilita on December 7.